janikvonrotz/tudluk/bookshelf.md

 ISBN: 0385737947
 Comment: The perfect read if you are nerdy and like dystopian settings.
 Rating: 8/10
-Finished: 01.01.2017
+Finished: 01.08.2016

 ![](https://images.gr-assets.com/books/1375596592l/6186357.jpg)
-Title: The Maze Runner (Trilogy)
+Title: The Maze Runner
+Series: Trilogy
 Author: James Dashner
 ISBN: 0385737947
 Comment: Story got confusing in the follow-up books.